Today I wanted to take a look at a regularly asked question – “Where can you fly using Virgin Points?”

-USA: Atlanta, Boston, Las Vegas, Los Angeles, Miami, New York, Orlando, San Francisco, Seattle, Washington
+USA: Atlanta, Austin, Boston, Las Vegas, Los Angeles, Miami, New York, Orlando, San Francisco, Seattle, Washington

 Caribbean: Antigua, The Bahamas, Barbados, Grenada, Havana, Montego Bay, St Lucia, St Vincent and Grenadines, Tobago

-Africa, India and Middle East: Cape Town, Delhi, Islamabad, Johannesburg, Lagos, Lahore, Mumbai, Tel Aviv
+Africa, India and Middle East: Cape Town (seasonal), Delhi, Islamabad, Johannesburg, Lagos, Lahore, Mumbai, Tel Aviv

 Asia: Hong Kong, Shanghai

-From Manchester, Virgin flies to Atlanta, Boston, Las Vegas, Los Angeles, New York, Orlando, Islamabad, Barbados and Montego Bay.
+From Manchester, Virgin flies to Atlanta, Las Vegas (still suspended post-covid), Los Angeles (seasonal), New York, Orlando, Islamabad, Barbados and Montego Bay.

-From Edinburgh, Virgin flies to Orlando (Summer only, launching 2022).
+From Edinburgh, Virgin flies to Barbados and Orlando (seasonal).